OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/Sheffield.md

 ## Financial and administrative setup

-- Some dragging of feed on consortium agreement, but seems to be progressing.
+- Some dragging of feet on consortium agreement, but seems to be progressing.

 ---
 ## Hiring